Samuel-Morgan-Tyghe/Calculator-Junit-Testing/README.md

 ## What i learnt
-* Junit can be used to test parts of code,
+* Junit can be used to test parts of code.

-I'ts a Robust and cleaner version of System.out.Println(what happened now to that variable?).
+It's a Robust and cleaner version of System.out.Println(what happened now to that variable?).

-* Multiple tests should be avoided
+* Multiple tests should be avoided.

-* Eclipse results show either pass/fail/error , to conclude implimenting mulitple tests would mean you don't know which one failed.
+* Eclipse results show either pass/fail/error.
+In conclusion, implimenting mulitple tests would mean you don't know which one would pass/fail/error.

-* This is good practice for large projects where methodology can be forgotten .
+* This is good practice for large projects where methodology can be forgotten.

 * Define **type** ___________________test.constructor (Passing **type**).